domfarolino/algorithms/src/algorithm_practice/Dynamic_Programming/houseRobber/README.md

 immediately previous house is _super super_ good, we'll choose to _not_ rob its neighbor.
 We also have to look at the other possibility: robbing the current house is more beneficial than robbing the previous.
-In other words, adding the current house's loot value to the max loot path ending at the _previous previous_ house is more beneficial than just taking the previous's max path loot value and not robbing the current house.
-That sounds very confusing, but let's look at some examples to see:
+In other words, adding the current house's loot value to the max loot path ending at the _previous previous_ house is more beneficial than just taking the previous max loot path and not robbing the current house.
+That sounds very confusing, but let's look at some examples that exercise our inputs to see:

 Two houses: